cjessett/Phase-2/README.md

     - Tuesday - Crucial Conversations
   - Week Three
     - Friday - Teams and Temperaments
-- Careers Checkin: Week 3, thursday at 1:15pm
+- Careers Checkin: Week 3, Thursday at 2:15pm
 - Assessment: Third Wednesday starting in the morning
   - "The Challenge" - All day (break for lunch, as usual)
   - "Code Review" - 30 minute blocks starting Thursday morning